Ethorbit/nzc-docker/README.md

 This project relies on a Makefile which Portainer knows nothing about, so it is recommended that you **do not** use Portainer to re-create containers and **only use it to** start, stop, restart, view logs, attach and enter commands.
 And while possible, it is also not recommended to use it to change users, teams or passwords - do that in the config files and then re-create the container(s).

+### Attaching - typing into active processes
+Some containers (like games) may need you to enter information such as passwords, commands, etc. You can do so with `docker attach <container name>` or by logging into the Portainer webpage and pressing 'Attach' on the selected container.

+Attach does not show any history, but you can check logs for that.

+Since attaching gives you control of the process, some key combinations (Such as Ctrl+C) can **Terminate** the process!
+Care should be taken.
+In the CLI you can do Ctrl+P,Ctrl+C to detach and in Portainer there should be a Detach button, but you can also just close the browser tab.

+### Game logins

+Some games will say 'Logging into (your steam name set in .users.env)'.
+These games are actually waiting for you to enter your account's password and will not proceed installation until you do so.

+If you're running the project in the foreground, you'll be able to see which games do this, but if you're not, you'll need to view the logs of each game container and check the last log to see if it wants to login to your account.

+You can enter a password in games that need it by 'attaching' to the game.
+After attaching you should see nothing, but if you type your password and hit enter, the game will login.
+If you mistype your password, the login will fail and you'll need to delete the game's files from inside SFTP and restart the container so you can try again.

 ## Troubleshooting
 * When starting the project a big error shows up: _Error response from daemon: failed to create task for container: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: error during container init: error setting cgroup config for procHooks process: failed to write "8:2 rbps=10485760": write /sys/fs/cgroup/system.slice/docker_

 This is because you didn't set the DISK in the .limits.env file.
 The Makefile is defaulting the DISK to a partition or volume which Docker cannot use for applying cgroups limits and thus it refuses to start the containers.

+* Project is running, but some game server(s) never install or run.

+The game(s) in question might not be free and are waiting for you to login to your Steam account.
+Check 'Game logins' section under 'Maintenance' for steps on how to proceed.

+* I shutdown game containers before logging in and now they aren't working at all.

+Delete all the game(s)'s files from SFTP and restart the container(s).

 ## Help
 If you need more info on the makefile, use: `make help`